open-cogsci/datamatrix/doc-pelican/include/api/operations.md

 ## function __z__\(col\)

-Transforms a column into z scores.
+Transforms a column into z scores such that the mean of all values is 0 and the standard deviation is 1.

-*Version note:* As of 0.13.2, `z()` returns a `FloatColumn`.
+*Version note:* As of 0.13.2, `z()` returns a `FloatColumn` when a regular column is give.
 For non-numeric values, the z score is NAN.
 If the standard deviation is 0, z scores are also NAN.

+*Version note:* As of 0.15.3, `z()` also accepts series columns, in which case the series is z-transformed such that the grand mean of all samples is 0, and the grand standard deviation of all samples is 1.

 __Example:__